harichselvamc/Exotics_Pets_Detection/README.md

-# Exotic Pet Classification App
+# Exotic Pet Detection App

 ## Introduction

-The Exotic Pet Classification App is a Streamlit application designed for predicting the type of an exotic pet based on an uploaded image.
+The Exotic Pet detection App is a Streamlit application designed for predicting the type of an exotic pet based on an uploaded image.
 Whether you're an enthusiast or simply curious about your exotic pet's category, this app can provide you with the answer.

 ## Features